Malvern, Toronto: History

 The history of Malvern began in 1856, when the Malvern Post Office was opened in David Brown's general store, which stood at the south-east corner of Finch Avenue and Markham Road.
 This post office was named after a resort town in England.
 A year after the post office was opened, Senator David Reesor — formerly of Markham Village — began selling "Village Lots" in Malvern.
 Reesor trumpeted Malvern as the future "Capital of Scarborough," anticipating that the Grand Trunk Railway would extend a branch line through here.
-Unfortunately, when the Grand Trunk Railway began service to this area in 1871, it bypassed Malvern in favour of the neighbouring village of Agincourt.
-The village centre and post office had by that time moved south to the corner of today's Sheppard Avenue and Markham Road.
-The Malvern Primitive Methodist Church on the east side of Markham Road north of Sheppard disappeared in the 1970s, but the graves remain today in the care of the Toronto United Church Council.
+However, when the Grand Trunk Railway began service to this area in 1871, it bypassed Malvern in favour of the neighbouring village of Agincourt.
+The village centre and post office had by that time moved south to the corner of today's Sheppard Avenue and Markham Road, which was named Malcolm's Corners at the time.
+The Malvern Primitive Methodist Church (from 1884 Malvern Methodist and 1925 Malvern United Church) on the east side of Markham Road north of Sheppard, discontinued services in 1969 but the graves in the cemetery remain today in the care of the Toronto United Church Council.
+The congregation, reorganized and renamed Malvern Emmanuel United Church, was relocated to 25 Sewells Road in the 1980s, until it closed in 2020, and the building razed in January 2021.

 While Malvern never did become a prosperous railway centre, it flourished as a farming community for over one hundred years.
 In the late 1950s, the Canada Mortgage and Housing Corporation expropriated Malvern's farms to build a "model community" of affordable homes.
 The first residents of this modern day Malvern community moved into their homes in 1972.

 The Malvern community has attempted to improve following Project Impact, in which hundreds of police officers from the Greater Toronto Area cracked down on known associates of the "Malvern Crew" street gang, in early morning raids across the city on May 12, 2004.
 During the raids, 71 warrants were executed resulting in the arrest of 65 people.
 Further raids, and the implementation of Project Pathfinder would result in arrests of the Malvern Crew's rival gang, the "Galloway Boys", in West Hill.

 In the early 21st century, the area saw public investment in the community, including a major renovation of the Malvern Branch of the Toronto Public Library, the construction of new housing developments, the opening of a new park in 2004, and the opening of the Nike Malvern Sports Complex in 2006.
-The Toronto Zoo, the Rouge River, and the Rouge Valley Park are also located in the vicinity of Malvern, as was Mammoth Hall, a wooden structure that was once a municipal office, meeting hall and curling rink.
-Also, the Malvern Community Coalition serves as an active incorporated, non-profit, grassroots community organization which exists to promote and enhance the Malvern Community by engaging, empowering, and connecting community, organizations and institutions.
+The Toronto Zoo, Rouge River, and Rouge Valley Park are also located in the vicinity of Malvern, as was Mammoth Hall, a wooden structure that was once a municipal office, meeting hall and curling rink.
+The Malvern Community Coalition serves as an active incorporated, non-profit, grassroots community organization which exists to promote and enhance the Malvern Community by engaging, empowering, and connecting community, organizations and institutions.